Theo the WORM in Sunday School!

 Theo, is short for Theophilus.
 He's our new mascot for Sunday School and named after the person the person or an honorary title to whom the Gospel of Luke and the Acts of the Apostles is addressed (Luke 1:3, Acts 1:1).
 Experts say my name means “Friend of God” or “beloved by God”.
 So-oo, I’m here to share with our Sunday School children, who are all friends of God and Jesus, our exciting new Sunday School coming this fall!
 It’s called the Workshop Rotational Model or WORM for short (now you know why they selected me to be the mascot!).

-* Many of our children are unable to come every Sunday.
+* Provides Opportunity for children are unable to come every Sunday.

 The WORM model will allow all children to hear a story at least once and for those who do attend every Sunday they will have totally different activities each week that will help them understand the stories even better.